gambling market Mexico overview

 The landscape shifted in 1947 when President Miguel Alemán Valdé introduced the Federal Games and Draws Law (Reglamento de la Ley Federal de Juegos y Sorteos, RLFJS).
 It created a General Directorate of Games and Draws, opened up to the possibility of regulated gambling and standardized requirements across lotteries, sports betting, and casinos.
 And although some regulations vary across Mexican states, most remain pretty consistent when compared to those in the United States.

-Modern Gambling Culture and Societal Trends
+Modern Gambling Culture and Societal Trends in Mexico

 Sports betting has firmly established its presence in present-day Mexico and has more media visibility than other local favorites like the lottery or slot games.
 In 2022, Fox Sports México launched “Money Line Show,” a program dedicated entirely to sports betting.
 The show’s hosts discuss betting options across various sports, while emphasizing responsible gaming.